aleixrvr/minimal_bank/README.md

-This is the code for the deposit prediction model
+This is the repo for the deposit prediction model

 1. Create environment
 ```